15 Blog Formatting Tips to Increase Your Readers’ Time on Page

 This is probably on every online writing guide list out there, but there’s a reason for it.

 - They attract the eye.

 - They help break up long chunks of text.

 - They help readers comprehend similar concepts.

-There are so many ways to add emphasis to words or phrases you’d like to highlight, but the best is bolded text.
+There are so many ways to add emphasis to words or phrases you’d like to highlight.

-You definitely don’t want to overuse it, but bolded text is an essential blog formatting tip; it helps skimmers find your most important points quickly and easily.
+You definitely don’t want to overuse it, but bolded text is an essential for highlighting something important.
+It helps skimmers find your key points quickly and easily.

 While italics can also emphasize ideas, they are harder to read, especially over long phrases or sentences.
 Only use them when you need to highlight a specific word or two.